myxie/shadow/README.rst

-What is *shadow*?
+What is SHADOW?
 =================

-*shadow* is a library for the use and testing of workflow scheduling algorithms, with a focus on data-intensive science applications. *shadow* provides implementations of various heuristic and metaheuristic algorithms to address single-and multi-objective scheduling problems, with schedule-reporting and visualisation options.
+SHADOW is a library for the use and testing of workflow scheduling algorithms, with a focus on data-intensive science applications.
+SHADOW provides implementations of various heuristic and metaheuristic algorithms to address single-and multi-objective scheduling problems, with schedule-reporting and visualisation options.